csorgyu/uda_mlops/csorgyu_project_delivery/README.md

 The registered dataset is available, there was no need to import it from the code, from web location, however the name needed to be adjusted.
 ##### Code call
 ![image](https://user-images.githubusercontent.com/81808810/117368887-6bc7a080-aec4-11eb-9d21-89c9e41ea18d.png)
+Key elements:
+* The dataset is either already available in the workspace, with the name string as a key or need to be downloaded and added to the workspace
+* Datasets are stored in a blob storage for the workspace and Azure Blob Storage uses key-value pair based lookup  to access the blobs
+* The Code creates a tabular dataset from delimited file in case it is not available
 ##### Availability proof: In workspace
 ![image](https://user-images.githubusercontent.com/81808810/117365514-abd85480-aebf-11eb-99c9-fc53af1378ab.png)
 ##### Availability proof: In code, with head check